bpf99/bpf99.github.io/Blog/index.md

 12/5 Grinded notes for like 4 hours, going well

 12/6 More notes to take today and a couple essays left

+12/9 Grades settling down, looking pretty good!

+12/10 Busy the whole day, only a couple hours of free time so I took some time to myself

+12/11 Finishing up a couple projects